Fuuulkrum7/SpendYourMoney/README.md

 ```

 As you can see, it is permitted not to fill each field, it is allowed to fill only that variables, that you
 know. __WARNING__.
-If now only name of "security", program will always try to find it in internet, because at this moment
+If name of "security" is specified only, program will always try to find it in internet, because at this moment
 we have some problems with python, which interprets some strings with `f"LIKE %{name}%"`.
 We'll fix this problem soon.

 If you want to find as much, as it is possible, pay attention for second variable in __StandardQuery__ constructor.